 Example: A smartphone user searching for "pharmacies near me" will find nearby pharmacies listed, making it convenient for them to visit one.

-Efficient online reputation management is when businesses respond to reviews, both positive and negative, to engage with customers and demonstrate their commitment to customer satisfaction.
+Efficient online reputation monitoring is when businesses respond to positive and negative reviews to engage with customers and demonstrate their commitment to customer satisfaction.

 Example: A hotel that promptly addresses a negative review about a room issue can show potential guests that they take guest feedback seriously and aim to resolve problems.